trushmi/vocab/README.md

 # How to run the app:

 Follow the next 12 steps to set up and run the app on your local machine:

+  > [!NOTE]
+>  To use the Spanish language in this app, navigate to the [Merriam-Webster Spanish Dictionary API](https://dictionaryapi.com/products/api-spanish-dictionary) and generate your API key.

 1. ### Clone the repository to your local machine:
     ```